razd-cli/vfox-plugin-razd/README.md

 ### Command not found after installation

-Make sure you've run `vfox use tursodb@<version>` to activate the version.
+Make sure you've run `vfox use razd@<version>` to activate the version.
 Check that vfox is properly configured in your shell:

 ```bash
 # For bash/zsh